 It sounds simple doesn’t it?
 It is simple.
 It’s just not easy.
 The workbook helps you practice, practice and practice some more on hypothetical examples so that your reflexes are conditioned like a jet fighter trains in a simulator, to respond in the manner you were trained…. without thinking.

-Learn this skill through video simulation training at one of our Los Angeles One Day workshops.
+Learn this skill through video simulation training at one of our Los Angeles Real Hope For Couples Communication workshops.
 Learn more HERE.

 Your particular relationship problem may be a simple matter of some brief instruction, or brief summary of agreements to make with your partner.
 Half hour phone consultations are available with Marc Sadoff, MSW, BCD.
 The session will be scheduled for the first available time available.
 You should be speaking with Marc within 24 hours, in touch via email to set up your phone coaching session.
 An appointment will be set for a phone session with 5 days of your purchase.
-Click HERE for setting it up.
+Click HERE for more info about coaching.

 Your phone consultation with me will give you practical solutions and hands on advice for you and your partner.
 If you can follow direction and are willing to do what it takes to stay connected with your partner, then keep this URL bookmarked for possible later use.